annaschechter/poker-hands-kata/README.md

 ```
 $ open PokerHands.sln
 ```
-Use Visual Studio or MonoDevelop options to run the unit tests or use the Main() method to try ranking poker hands of your choice.
+Use Visual Studio or MonoDevelop options to run the unit tests or run the application for ranking poker hands in the console.